The future of work is now: Stockholm gets set for accelerated change

 Building relationships, not spaces

 As digital and physical worlds continue to blur, organisations need to be nimble in responding to shifts in technology, consumer behaviour and employee expectations.
 For this, we can borrow ideas from the retail sector.
-Retail expert, Ibrahim Ibrahim of Portland Estates discussed how the fusion of physical and digital worlds has been shaping industries like retail for more than two decades.
+Retail expert, Ibrahim Ibrahim of design firm Portland discussed how the fusion of physical and digital worlds has been shaping industries like retail for more than two decades.

 ‘Working from home will not kill offices, it will liberate them’